Tom Kartsotis: Controversy

 In June 2016, the US Federal Trade Commission ordered Shinola to stop using 'Where American is made' as a slogan because "100% of the cost of materials used to make certain watches is attributable to imported materials."
 Kartsotis responded with an open letter which noted that the regulations defining "Made in America" for cars are not the same as for watches.

 Other brands

 Kartsotis has also invested in American designer Steven Alan and outdoor goods brand Filson.
 Kartsotis has served on the Board of Directors of Burton Snowboards since 2004.

 Personal life

 Kartsotis is of Greek parentage.
 He shuns media attention and is rarely photographed.
-His brother, Kosta also served as CEO & chairman of Fossil, replaced Tom's position since 2010.
+His brother, Kosta also served as CEO & chairman of Fossil, replaced Tom's position from 2010 through March 2024.